Kevin O’Brien becomes Ireland’s first batsman to score Test century

-Kevin O’Brien scripted history after slamming an unbeaten 118 to become Ireland’s maiden Test centurion on Monday.
-O’Brien achieved the milestone in 186 deliveries in only his second Test innings.
-In his first innings, O’Brien had scored a fighting 40 but in his second outing he batted with intent and cut, drove and pulled with panache.
-While the other batsmen struggled to survive in seaming conditions, the burly right-hander hit 10 boundaries in during his sublime knock.
-His valuable contribution has given Ireland a glimmer of hope to secure a positive result in the only Test match against Pakistan in Dublin.
-Incidentally, O’Brien also holds the record of scoring the fastest World Cup hundred.
+Kevin O’Brien scripted history after scoring an unbeaten 118 to become Ireland’s first Test centurion on Monday.
+O’Brien reached the milestone in 186 deliveries on day 4 of the only Test match between Ireland and Pakistan in Dublin.
+In his first innings, the Irishman had scored a fighting 40 but during his second outing he batted with intent and cut, drove and pulled with authority.
+While the other batsmen struggled to survive in seaming conditions, the burly right-hander hit 10 boundaries.
+His valuable contribution has given Ireland a glimmer of hope to secure a positive result on the fifth day.
+Incidentally, O’Brien also holds the record of scoring the fastest World Cup hundred (50 balls) and it is only fitting that he once again etches his name in record books for his country.

 Today’s hero, @KevinOBrien113, leaves the field to a standing ovation from all at @MalahideCC 👏#IREvPAK #BackingGreen pic.twitter.com/HPHYXZ56QP